-Returning for a second year of service in Montana, Whitney is excited to head from the North Shore Compact to the Kalispell School District.
+Returning for a second year of service in Montana, Whitney was excited to head from the North Shore Compact to the Kalispell School District.
 Her first year of service at North Shore Compact helped her grow in a number of ways, from improving her classroom management techniques to learning how to become part of a new community—and discovering that broccoli doesn’t grow well in the heat.
-Her future goals drive her service this year.
-Aspiring to work on a farm or garden committed to working with at-risk and adjudicated youth, she is serving with the Kalispell School District and the Center for Restorative Youth Justice.
-She is eager to move closer to her goal by continuing to learn to be a better farmer, teacher, and community member.
+Aspiring to work on a farm or garden committed to working with at-risk and adjudicated youth, she served with the Kalispell School District and the Center for Restorative Youth Justice.
+She was eager to move closer to her goal by continuing to learn to be a better farmer, teacher, and community member.

 Jessica Manly, 2013-2015

 Jessica served two years with FoodCorps in the Kalispell Public Schools, expanding nutrition education and school garden programs, and increasing procurement of healthy, local foods for the school cafeterias.
 She collaborated with other Western Montana schools and organizations to improve cooperative purchasing and processing through a USDA Farm to School Grant in partnership with Mission Mountain Food Enterprise Center and Western Montana Growers' Co-op.